 What Role Do Insurance Companies Play in this Process?

 As you might imagine, most companies want to minimize their risk, and there is always some risk involved in offering a warranty.
 Given a known failure rate and with a normally distributed data pattern, the insurance company's actuaries can predict the expected loss of any given warranty or set of warranties.
 This means they can price the risk.
 Pricing the risk and trading a risk premium to offset the risk being taken by the producer to offer his product or service in the market, while offering a warranty, is a multi-sided business model many insurance players are happy to participate in.

 Of course, insurance companies routinely employ and offer 'help' to clients to reduce risk.
 This can include everything from workplace safety audits to help with quality improvement efforts.
 They also ensure the warranty policy is not only legally compliant, but offers limits to the actual risk all parties are actually taking.
 This is why they are somewhat complicated to read.

 Can You Help Me Estimate My Expected Warranty Cost?

 Performing a warranty cost calculation can be complicated.
 That's why we produced the Warranty Cost Calculator, which is at the beginning of this article.
 It's really a highly simplified tool we offer to our prospects and clients.
-We offer SAP Warranty Implementation services to clients in a variety of industries.
+We offer SAP Warranty Implementation services with a focus on positive ROI to clients in a variety of industries.
 We understand how important warranties are to both producers and consumers and can help you design yours to maximize revenues and customer satisfaction.
 To get started, just use our online booking system to book your free initial consultation.